YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Discussion

-The natural next step after achieving state-of-the-art results on simulated data is to generalize our method application to observational data from SKA precursors such as the LADUMA \citep[Looking at the Distant Universe with the MeerKAT Array, ][]{paper:laduma} and WALLABY \citep[Widefield ASKAP L-band Legacy All-sky Blind surveY, ][]{paper:wallaby} surveys.
+The natural next step after achieving state-of-the-art results on simulated data is to generalize our method application to observational data from SKA precursors such as the LADUMA \citep[Looking at the Distant Universe with the MeerKAT Array,][]{paper:laduma} and WALLABY \citep[Widefield ASKAP L-band Legacy All-sky Blind surveY,][]{paper:wallaby} surveys.
 Our method could also be generalized to detect line emission in hyperspectral surveys covering a different frequency domain, such as MUSE.
 However, it requires a large set of labeled examples to build the training and validation sets.
-Although simulations can be used to generate large example datasets for pre-training highly parametric statistical models, they often lose accuracy when generalized to real observations.
-A complementary training phase on real labeled data is almost always necessary, and the calibration of the inference pipeline must necessarily be done on a labeled validation dataset.
-For this, we can combine labels from classical detection methods, crowdsourced science, or existing catalogs from other instruments.
-The supervised nature of our method implies that the trained detector will likely inherit uncertainties and biases from the methods used to define the targets.
+Although simulations can generate large example datasets for pre-training highly parametric statistical models, they often lose accuracy when generalized to real observations.
+A complementary training phase on real labeled data is almost always necessary, and the inference pipeline must necessarily be calibrated on a labeled real validation dataset.
+For this, we would combine labels from classical detection methods, crowdsourced science, or existing catalogs from other instruments.
+The supervised nature of our method implies that the trained detector would likely inherit uncertainties and biases from the methods used to define the targets.
 Combining independent labeling methods might help in this regard.
-In all cases, the bootstrap training approach can be employed to identify candidate detection that can then be refined using different labeling approaches or new observational programs, iteratively improving detection sensitivity.
-Preparatory works indicate that direct porting of our SDC2-trained models generalizes well over preliminary LADUMA data after a simple rescaling, producing candidate detection that is compatible with catalogs obtained with \texttt{SOFIA}.
+In all cases, the bootstrap training strategy can be used to train a model from an imperfect training sample to identify new candidates, which can then be confirmed using other labeling approaches or new observational programs, iteratively improving detection sensitivity.
+Preparatory work indicates that direct porting of our SDC2-trained models generalizes well to preliminary LADUMA data after a simple rescaling, producing candidate detections compatible with catalogs obtained with \texttt{SOFIA}.
 Specific retraining for this survey is currently being explored.